 Frequently Asked Questions

 A: That depends on the project!
 Every project is unique, which makes it difficult to predict the amount of time it will take to solve a research problem or locate specific records.
 Some projects move forward quickly, whereas others take a bit more time due to their complexity or types of records that need to be reviewed.
-For a research project, however, you should expect a minimum of ten working hours and up to a month before your project is delivered to you.
+For a large research project, however, you should expect a minimum of ten working hours and up to six weeks before your project is delivered to you.
 If I hit a stumbling block in my research that makes it difficult to accomplish our goal within the set time, I will contact you.

 Q: How much do you charge?
 How do you set your fees?